s2ward/tibia/npc/Thais/Harkath_Bloodblade.md

 Harkath Bloodblade: The Tibian Bureau of Investigation is something like a secret police.
 I don’t bother much about such things, I prefer my fights eye to eye.
 Player: zathroth
 Harkath Bloodblade: Don’t mention the dark one!
-Player: fuck / idiot / ass / fag / shit / lunatic / tyrant / stupid
+Player: fuck / idiot / ass / homophobic word / shit / lunatic / tyrant / stupid
 Harkath Bloodblade: Take this!
 Player: sell
 Harkath Bloodblade: Are you suggesting that I’m bribable?